Jonathancmaia/chat-online/README.md

 Free Chat Online is a peer-to-peer application.
 The purpose of this application is to connect users in a voice, video, and text chat.
 When the user enters a room, they will find other users who are in the same room and can interact with them.

+The entire app is compound by this app and background app (https://github.com/Jonathancmaia/api-chat-online).

 This app is in development stage, then, it's not so usable yet.

 # Technologies Used